Complex Regional Pain Syndrome (CRPS)

 Treatments for complex regional pain syndrome include prescription medication, heat/cold therapy, physical therapy, Capsaicin cream, sympathetic nerve blocks, transcutaneous electrical nerve stimulation, biofeedback and spinal cord stimulation.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including complex regional pain syndrome and reflex sympathetic dystrophy.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including complex regional pain syndrome and reflex sympathetic dystrophy.
 Contact us now to discuss your case or concerns.